mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 The number of transactions that you can include in a single batch is limited by the size of the file upload.
 The maximum file size is 40MB.
 You should limit the number of transactions in a single batch request to 10,000, as you will encounter longer upload times when uploading larger files.
 If you need to make more calls than that, use multiple batch requests.

 Transactions can reference raw bank or card data, or Payment Profile IDs.
-To create Secure Payment Profiles with banking information, you must use the [legacy API](https://help.na.bambora.com/hc/en-us/articles/115010346067)
+For more information on how create Secure Payment Profiles with banking information, check out [Create Profile (Bank Account)](https://dev.na.bambora.com/docs/guides/payment_profiles/#create-profile-bank-account)

 ### Test accounts